 According to the Department of Commerce, U.S. exports of Goods and Services to United Kingdom supported an estimated 665 thousand jobs in 2015 (latest data available) (238 thousand supported by goods exports and 427 thousand supported by services exports).

-- U.S. exports of services to United Kingdom were an estimated $69.6 billion in 2017, 4.1% ($2.8 billion) more than 2016, and 17.6% greater than 2007 levels.
-Leading services exports from the U.S. to United Kingdom were in the financial services, travel, and professional and management services sectors.
+- U.S. exports of services to United Kingdom were an estimated $74.1 billion in 2018, 5.8% ($4.1 billion) more than 2017, and 23.5% greater than 2008 levels.
+Leading services exports from the U.S. to United Kingdom were in the financial services, travel, and intellectual property (industrial processes) sectors.

-- The United States has a services trade surplus of an estimated $12.7 billion with United Kingdom in 2017, down 13% from 2016.
+- The United States has a services trade surplus of an estimated $13 billion with United Kingdom in 2018, up 2.7% from 2017.

-- U.S. foreign direct investment (FDI) in United Kingdom (stock) was $747.6 billion in 2017, a 9.0% increase from 2016.
+- U.S. foreign direct investment (FDI) in United Kingdom (stock) was $747.6 billion in 2017 (latest data available), a 9.0% increase from 2016.
 U.S. direct investment in United Kingdom is led by nonbank holding companies, finance and insurance, and manufacturing.

-- United Kingdom's FDI in the United States (stock) was $540.9 billion in 2017, up 1.1% from 2016.
+- United Kingdom's FDI in the United States (stock) was $540.9 billion in 2017 (latest data available), up 1.1% from 2016.
 United Kingdom's direct investment in the U.S. is led by manufacturing, finance and insurance, and information services.

 - Sales of services in United Kingdom by majority U.S.-owned affiliates were $232.1 billion in 2016 (latest data available), while sales of services in the United States by majority United Kingdom-owned firms were $143.3 billion.